 Interbank has apart from their "normal" agencies also offices inside the Vivanda and Plaza Vea supermarkets numbering over 250 locations.
 This bank network provides ATM services under the GlobalNet brand, accepting international debit and credit cards.

 BBVA Continental is a Peruvian bank and subsidiary of Holding Continental (an affiliate of BBVA) which holds 92.08% of its equity.
-The bank was established in 1951 and today the bank conducts its business through over 200 branches located in different regions of Peru.
+The bank was established in 1951 and today the bank conducts its business through over 200 branches in different regions of Peru.